-Timemore is a brand that I encountered when I started my coffee journey.
-I like the clean and industrial form embedded in Timemore's design.
-I borrowed motifs like contrast lighting and motion blur to highlight the modern, minimal, precise, and tactile quality I get from the product.
-The distinguishing feature of this grinder is its foldable handle.
-Hence, I decided to recreate that in Houdini by creating a rigged version.
-Unfortunately, though the rig worked, it wasn't polished to the level that I think is presentable.
-But I still shared the process and result of the rigging below for anyone interested.
+Timemore is a brand I discovered when I first started my coffee journey.
+I’ve always liked the clean, industrial aesthetic in their design.
+For this project, I borrowed motifs like contrast lighting and motion blur to highlight the modern, minimal, precise, and tactile qualities I associate with their products.
+The standout feature of this grinder is its foldable handle, so I recreated that in Houdini by building a rigged version.
+While the rig worked, it wasn’t polished to the level I’d consider presentable.
+Still, I’ve shared the process and results below for anyone interested.

 About Project

-All process are made in Houdini - modeling and rigging.
+All processes were done in Houdini — modeling and rigging.
+Here’s the rig setup:

-A lower poly proxy is created for sim.
-Joints are made between:
+A lower-poly proxy was created for the simulation.
+Joints were made between:

-• The moving part which snap into place when the handle is unfold (Spring Constraint)
+• The moving part that snaps into place when the handle is unfolded (Spring Constraint)

-An initial velocity and angular velocity are given to the whole geo for the sim.
-Lastly, the transformation from the proxy is transferred onto the final Higher Res version.
+An initial velocity and angular velocity were applied to the entire geometry for the simulation.
+Finally, the transformations from the proxy were transferred onto the final higher-resolution version.

 Challenges

-The challenge of this setup is I couldn't get the conetwist constraint to behave properly using the RBD configure setup.
-I had to turn to the older ways of manually creating joints and contraints (adding point and line) and creating the setup in the dop net.
-Another challenge is that given the scale of the object (small), using pure convex decomposition still creates geometries going through other geometries, especially when moving.
+The main challenge was that I couldn’t get the Cone Twist constraint to behave properly using the RBD Configure setup.
+I had to revert to the older method of manually creating joints and constraints (adding points and lines) and building the setup inside the DOP network.
+Another challenge was that, given the small scale of the object, using pure convex decomposition still caused geometry to clip through itself, especially when moving.

 Behind the Scenes